kraskoo/Simple-Parallax/README.md

 ## Description

-1. Separates one page on multiple parts, for each part spread on full screen.
+1. Separates one page on multiple parts, for each part fit on full screen.
 2. Supports multiple pages and menu for navigation between them.

 ### Additional information